microsoft/azure-maven-archetypes/azure-functions-archetype/README.md

 Parameter Name | Default Value | Description
 ---|---|---
-`appName` | ${artifactId}-${timestamp} | Specifies the name of your Azure Function App, which will be used to package, run and deploy your project.
+`appName` | ${artifactId}-${timestamp} | Specifies the name of your Azure Functions, which will be used to package, run and deploy your project.
-`appRegion` | westus | Specifies the region of your Azure Function App, which will be used to create new Function App in Azure.
+`appRegion` | westus | Specifies the region of your Azure Functions, which will be used when creating the new Azure Functions.
+`resourceGroup` | java-functions-group | Specifies the resource group of your Azure Functions, which will be used when creating the new Azure Functions..

 ## Usage